billyBillLiu/WeCardWiki-CI103-Project-/User-Stories.md

 **Product Backlog** \
 "As someone who meets a lot of new people every day, I want a quick and easy way to exchange contact information in order to save time and avoid wrong numbers."
 (M) (MUST) \
 -I can load up the app quickly. \
+-I can navigate the UI and locate functions on the app with ease. \
 -I can scan the other person's QR code without hassle. \
 \
 "As someone who struggles to keep track of numbers, emails, and addresses, I want a central app that compiles and organizes my friend's and family's information."
 (M) (SHOULD) \